 - 1.4.
-In exercising the Licensing Authority's functions under the Act the Licensing Authority shall aim to permit the use of premises for gambling on condition that the premises operate: - In accordance with any relevant Code of Practice issued by the Gambling Commission - In accordance with any relevant guidance issued by the Gambling Commission - Reasonably consistently with the Licensing Objectives; and - In accordance with the Council's Statement of Principles. - 1.5.
+In exercising their functions under the Act, the Licensing Authority shall aim to permit the use of premises for gambling in so far as the authority think it - a) In accordance with any relevant code of practice under section 24 - b) In accordance with any relevant guidance issued by the Commission under section 25 - c) Reasonably consistently with the licensing objectives (subject to paragraphs (a) and (b), and - d) In accordance with the statement published by the authority under section 349 (subject to paragraphs (a) to (c)). - 1.5.
 In exercising its discretion under the Gambling Act 2005, the Licensing Authority must have regard to the Gambling Commission's Guidance and Codes of Practice and the Licensing Authority's own Statement of Principles (this has been shortened to SOP throughout the rest of the document).
-"Must have regard" does not mean that the Licensing Authority must always following the Guidance to the letter; however the expectation is that there should be strong and defensible reasons from departing from it.
-Where there is reference to BACTA's voluntary codes, the Licensing Authority recognises that these are BACTA's current codes on social responsibility for the gaming machines sector and merely recommends adoption of these voluntary codes. - 1.6.
+"Must have regard" does not mean that the Licensing Authority must always following the Guidance to the letter; however the expectation is that there should be strong and defensible reasons from departing from it. - 1.6.
 In exercising its functions under the Gambling Act 2005, the Licensing Authority must have regard to the Licensing Objectives as set out in Section 1 of the Act.
-These are: - To prevent gambling from being a source of crime or disorder, being associated with crime or disorder, or being used to support crime; - To ensure that gambling is conducted in a fair and open way; and - To protect children and other vulnerable persons from being harmed or exploited by gambling.
+These are: - To prevent gambling from being a source of crime or disorder, being associated with crime or disorder, or being used to support crime; - To ensure that gambling is conducted in a fair and open way; and - To protect children and other vulnerable persons from being harmed or exploited by gambling. - 1.7.
+The SOP has been prepared with the view that no statement will override the right of any person to make an application under this Act and will not undermine the right of any person to make representations on an application or to seek a review of that Licence where they are permitted to do so under the Act. - 1.8.
+In considering applications and in making any decisions, the Licensing Authority will take into account the Human Rights Act 1998, in particular:

-- 1.7.
-The SOP has been prepared with the view that no statement will override the right of any person to make an application under this Act and will not undermine the right of any person to make representations on an application or to seek a review of that Licence. - 1.8.
-In considering applications and in making any decisions, the Licensing Authority will take into account the Human Rights Act 1998, in particular: - Article 1, Protocol 1 peaceful enjoyment of possessions. - Article 6 right to a fair hearing. - Article 8 respect for private and family life - Article 10 right to freedom of expression. - 1.9.
+- Article 1, Protocol 1 peaceful enjoyment of possessions. - Article 6 right to a fair hearing. - Article 8 respect for private and family life - Article 10 right to freedom of expression. - 1.9.
 The SOP does not intend to duplicate existing legislation and regulatory regimes that already place obligations on employers and operators; however, the Licensing Authority will require that prior to submission of a Premises Licence application (except in the case of tracks), the appropriate Operator's Licence has been obtained or applied for. - 1.10.
 The Licensing Authority has considered the wide range of premises that will be licensed, including casinos, tracks, amusement arcades, bingo halls, betting offices, members' clubs and alcohol-licensed premises. - 1.11.
 The Licensing Authority recognises the need to work closely with the Gambling Commission in exchanging information as and when required. - 1.12.
 The Licensing Authority shall always seek to regulate gambling in the public interest.